devstaff-crete/meetup10-DesignPatterns/README.md

 These questions and many more were answered during the 10th DevStaff meetup that took place at 12/05/2016 in Heraklion.
 In this repository you will find the material used during the event.
 The presentation was divided into two parts:

-1. _Design patterns for fun and profit_ by @archimidis.
+1. _Design patterns for fun and profit_ by [Nikolas Vourlakis](https://github.com/archimidis).
-2. _Singleton, Dependency Injection, Dependency Injection Container_ by @agougousis.
+2. _Singleton, Dependency Injection, Dependency Injection Container_ by [Alexandros Gougousis](https://github.com/agougousis).

 ## License
 Copyright (c) 2016 devstaff-crete